joao-pires/zimbraLetsEncrypt/README.md

 # zimbraLetsEncrypt
-script to generate SSL certificate
+script to generate and install the SSL certificate on your Zimbra domain

+# How to use

+$ wget

+$ ./zimbraLetsEncrypt.sh your-domain.com